 Definition of custard apple in English:

-1A large, fleshy, tropical fruit with a sweet yellow pulp.
-See also cherimoya and sweetsop.
+1A large fleshy tropical fruit with a sweet yellow pulp.
+See also cherimoya, bullock's heart, sweetsop.

 - The racks on the footpath, even now, display almost all fruits, from pear to custard apple to grapes.